frankwswang/Quiqbox.jl/README.md

     </a>
 </p>

-**Quiqbox** is a quantum chemistry and quantum physics software package that starts off around Gaussian basis set optimization for electronic structure problems.
+**Quiqbox** is a quantum chemistry and quantum physics software package that starts around Gaussian basis set optimization for electronic structure problems.
 Quiqbox is written in pure [Julia](https://julialang.org/).
 This work is supported by the U.S. Department of Energy under Award No. DESC0019374.

 | Documentation | Code Status | License |
 | :---: | :---: | :---: |